kaurmanpreet01/Manpreet-Kaur/README.md

  I'm a graduate of Bachelors of Engineering in Computer Science.
 A highly self motivated person, who likes to take initiative and seek out new challenges.
 I love learning new things and yes, I'm a fast learner too.
 Always on the lookout for opportunities to grow as a Software Developer.
-- 👀 I’m interested in Software Development
+- 👀 I’m interested in Software Engineering
 - 🌱 My core skillset : CPP,Python,SQL,Javascript(React/Vue/Angular/Jquery),linux,Docker,Kubernetes
 - 📫 How to reach me, at manpreetkaur.codes@gmail.com or https://www.linkedin.com/in/manpreet0000/